Williangalvani/WhatHaveIDoneWithMyLife/README.md

 ## Usage

+Open orbd

+Compile eveything

     javac *.java

+Then run each node on it's own window

     java Node 1

-nodes 2 and 3 should be opened on other terminals.
+.

+    java Node 2
+.

+    java Node 3

+Now press Enter on each window like a madman.